arungudelli/angularjswiki/content/en/material/tooltip/index.md

 import {MatTooltipModule} from '@angular/material';
 ```

-### step 2: Use matTooltip selector to display tooltips
+### step 2: Use mat Tooltip selector to display tooltips

-After importing `MatTooltipModule` in our component file, we can use `matTooltip` selector to add tooltip texts as shown below.
+After importing `MatTooltipModule` in our component file, we can use `mat Tooltip` selector to add tooltip texts as shown below.

 ```
 <button mat-raised-button